benzino98/plaschema/docs/github-action-deployment.md

 1. It builds your Laravel application on GitHub's servers
 2. It pre-generates cache files locally
-3. It creates the necessary directory structure
+3. It creates a deployment structure with separated Laravel core files and public files
+4. It uploads the Laravel core files to a directory outside the web root
-4. It uploads everything to your shared hosting via FTP
+5. It uploads the public files to your web-accessible directory
-5. It includes a special initialization file that handles post-deployment tasks
+6. It includes a special initialization file that handles post-deployment tasks

 ### Post-Deployment Steps